New Hampshire First-Time Home Buying Assistance Programs & Grants for 2023

 Is there a first-time homebuyer tax credit in New Hampshire?

-Yes, there is a mortgage credit certificate program for first-time homeowners and those who buy in certain areas in New Hampshire.
-With it, you can claim a portion of your mortgage interest as a tax credit, up to $2,000.
+Sometimes.
+First-time homeowners who have certain types of mortgages in New Hampshire can claim a portion of their mortgage interest as a tax credit, up to $2,000 each year.

 Is there a first-time veteran homebuyer assistance program in New Hampshire?